-For the purposes of data collection, the CDC considers a “violent” death to include:
+For the purposes of data collection, the CDC considers a “violent” death to include deaths related to:

-In 2017, there were 2,729 violent deaths in Ohio.
-More than two-thirds of the violent deaths were suicides while over one-quarter were homicides.
+In 2019, there were 2,596 violent deaths among Ohio residents who died in Ohio.
+More than two-thirds of the violent deaths were suicides, while over a quarter were homicides.

 OH-VDRS links and includes data from the following sources: